List of Easy Fundraising Ideas

 Your foreign food festival can be a potluck affair, however each attendee bringing a home made dish from their ethnic background.
 Another spin on this would be to invite different ethnic restaurants to participate as an opportunity to gain new patrons.

 Either way it is going to mean lots of planning and organizing ahead of time.
 However, it will be worth it.
 It is an awesome way to get people enthusiastic about helping your mission.
 A Fun evening with a theme are also excellent opportunities to sell custom products to your audience.

 Inexpensive Fundraising Ideas

 Is your fundraiser endeavor or campaign being held back by a lack of funds?
 We’ve got your back.

-You always have options when it comes to cost-effective, inexpensive, and free ideas for fundraising, whether you’re raising money for a charitable cause or a personal project.
+You always have options when it comes to cost-effective, inexpensive, and free ideas. whether you’re raising money for a charitable cause or a personal project.
 Here are a few of our personal favorites:

 27. Community Classes

 Are you an expert at building a small website?
 Are you great with plants or pets?
 Or are you good with a camera?
 Why not put those skills to work for your cause?
 Hold a beginners class and teach what you know.
+Each of these make great fundraising ideas.
 You can raise money for your cause in person or virtually online.

 Attendance should be charged a small fee.
 Additionally, a donation box should be placed in a public area so that attendees can give extra if they want to.
 Don’t forget to promote your class on social media and through email.